GraemeMalcolm/AI-102/instructions/01-get-started-cognitive-services.md

     python rest-client.py
     ```

-6. When prompted, enter some text and review the language that is detected by the service.
+6. When prompted, enter some text and review the language that is detected by the service, which is returned in the JSON response.
 For example, try entering "Hello", "Bonjour", and "Hola".
 7. When you have finished testing the application, enter "quit" to stop the program.

 ## Use an SDK